capacitor-community/appcenter-sdk-capacitor/CONTRIBUTING.md

 When reporting bugs, we ask you to provide a minimal sample application that demonstrates the issue.
 Without a reliable code reproduction, it is unlikely we will be able to resolve the issue, leading to it being closed.

-To create a code reproduction:
+To create a code reproduction create a new Capacitor app:

 * Create a new application using `npm init @capacitor/app` (or `ionic start --capacitor`).
 * Add the minimum amount of code necessary to recreate the issue you're experiencing.
 * Push the code reproduction to a public GitHub repository and include a link when you create a bug report.
 * Be sure to include steps to reproduce the issue.

+Or fork this repo and try reproducing with the included app in`/example`.

 ## Developing